foreachthing/Slic3rPostProcessing/README.md

 This tool basically looks for `; skirt` and collects this block _(skirts, perimeter, softsupport and support are supported)_ and writes `;segType:Skirt` before.
 Then, it removes the verbose output to reduce the file size.

 * Adds a number prefix to the filename (no more overwriting gcode).
-* Changes the start code to be more like cura.
+* Changes the start code to be more like Cura.
+* Added ability to stop Bed Heater at Height x mm.
+See help for usage.
 * and some more ...